joejcollins/lieutenant-dean/README.md

-# Testing Flask and Celery
+# Testing Ansible, Celery and Flask with Pytest

 Celery tasks are supposed to be asynchronous, so if you put a break point it